joabara/Predict-Amazon-Rating-NLP/readme.md

 We would like to leverage Amazon customer review and rating data to understand if we can accurately predict:
 * The number of stars a customer rates a laptop based on the words they use in their review.
 * If a review will come in with 3+ stars based on the words used in the review.
+* If a review will come in with a 1-star review.

 ## Data